 How the Digital Age Makes It Easier

 Gone are the days when you had to rely solely on word-of-mouth advice.
-Today, you can join online communities, access academic journals, or even find legal guides with just a few clicks.
+Today, you can join online communities, access scientific journals, or even find legal guides with just a few clicks.
 Platforms like Reddit and Facebook have dedicated groups where couples share experiences, tips, and support.
 I often recommend that my clients tap into these resources—they can be a real lifesaver.

 Virtual Therapy and Support